Volunteer with hospice and palliative care

 - Friendly visits: Social support for patients in homes, long-term care or assisted living facilities

 - Grief companion: One-on-one bereavement support

 - Housework and yard maintenance: One-time only and ongoing

-- Personal historian recording the life stories of patients
+- My life story: Assist in documenting life stories of patients

 - Singer/instrumentalists: Provide music at the bedside

 - Welcoming spaces: Background music in hospital and facility settings (abbreviated training requirements)

 - Must be at least 18 years old and at least one year past any significant losses.

 - In addition to the Spectrum Health Volunteer standard vaccination and personal identifier requirements, upon application and orientation volunteers must consent to a criminal history check, provide a copy of driver’s license to process the criminal history check, submit to a fingerprinting background check (completed during training), have photo taken for a Spectrum Health name badge, and provide two references.

 - Report any physical limitations so that you may be assigned to duties that will not jeopardize your health or interfere with the functions of the volunteer program.

 - Be able to provide your own transportation or have public transportation available.

 - Complete hospice volunteer orientation course.
 If you have graduated from a similar training elsewhere, please submit a description of the training program to the coordinator for review.

 - All volunteers are encouraged to attend hospice educational in-service sessions offered thru out the year.
 Hospice holds in-services on various topics.
 They are designed to assist you in your role as a volunteer and create opportunities to engage with fellow volunteers and Spectrum Health Hospice staff members.